watercolour painting tips

 Watercolor School by Hazel Harrison is good for a

 join watercolor groups and like pages in Facebook.

 big part of watercolors.
-Draw something accurately and
+Draw something accurately and establish the

 Check out the Artist Daily website - they have some really good free